 (trophy given to the individual winners)

 The award was conceived by Carl F. Bury and donated by Aviat Aircraft of Afton, Wyoming.
-Presented to the pilot at the IAC Championships who scores the highest percentage of possible points during that year's competition.
+Presented to the pilot at the IAC Championships who scores the highest percentage of possible points during a calendar year.
 It is open to all categories. details